 This delicious recipe really does check all sorts of healthy eating boxes!
+You can have this recipe with Italian sausage, meatballs or garlic Bread.
 It has all the fabulous flavor of the classic Italian dish, but without the frying, and all the mess and extra calories that adds.

 I absolutely adore eggplant parmesan (or as it's known in Italian, melanzane alla parmigiana), but it's definitely an indulgence.
 I've tried roasting the eggplant before, and while I like baked eggplant, it's not, you know, eggplant parmesan.
 It doesn't have that crunch.
 And then I came across the idea of making parmesan-crusted eggplant in a waffle iron on the ChowHound Home Cooking board.
 I knew I had to try it.
 TODAY.

 It was amazing!
 It was easy!
 It was healthy!
 It was fast!
 I'm never making eggplant parmesan the conventional way again.
 NEVER.
 This technique is that good.
 It's the best eggplant I've ever made.

 Easy, Fast, and Healthy Eggplant Parmesan in a Waffle Iron